Tommy Edman Player Props: Cardinals vs. Nationals

 Tommy Edman At The Plate

-- Edman has 13 doubles, three triples, seven home runs and 22 walks while batting .240.
+- Edman is hitting .239 with 13 doubles, three triples, seven home runs and 23 walks.

+- Edman has reached base via a hit in 36 games this year (of 70 played), and had multiple hits in 14 of those games.

-- Edman has had at least one RBI in 21.7% of his games this season (15 of 69), with two or more RBI five times (7.2%).
-He has also been responsible for three or more of his team's runs in four contests.
+- Edman has had an RBI in 15 games this year (21.4%), including five multi-RBI outings (7.1%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.